hartenthaler/hh_extended_family/readme.md

 ![Latest Release](https://img.shields.io/github/v/release/hartenthaler/hh_extended_family)

-This [webtrees](https://www.webtrees.net) module creates an additional tab in the Individual view which lists the members of the core and the extended family of that person: grandparents, parents, parents-in-law, uncles, aunts, partners, siblings, siblings-in-law, cousins, nephews, nieces, children and grandchildren.
+This [webtrees](https://www.webtrees.net) module creates an additional tab in the Individual view which lists the members of the core and the extended family of that person: grandparents, parents, parents-in-law, co-parents-in-law, uncles, aunts, partners, siblings, siblings-in-law, cousins, nephews, nieces, children, children-in-law, and grandchildren.

 <a name="Contents"></a>